Single AutoResponder

 General Building Tips for the Main Body

-- Try to put your most compelling info at the top of the message so you'll capture your visitor's interest even if she's only scrolling through her e-mail.
+Try to put your most compelling info at the top of the message so you'll capture your visitor's interest even if she's only scrolling through her email.

-- When you have to write more than a few words, it's best to do it first in a plain text editor.
+When you have to write more than a few words, it's best to do it first in a plain text editor.
 Then copy-and-paste the content into the appropriate block.
 See this Tips and Techniques article for more on this.

-- You can add HTML elements, such as bold or italics, to your AutoResponder message if you want.
-If you're not familiar with HTML, review this Tips and Techniques article for some simple formatting tags you can use.
+You can add HTML elements, such as bold (<strong>bold text</strong>) or italics (<em>italicized text</em>), to your autoresponder message if you want.

-- The divider line that's created is rather plain.
+The divider line that's created is rather plain.
 If you prefer to have a line with more character, create one using a graphics program or download from a clipart site (review the Design section of SBI!
 Resources).
-Upload that line-graphic into your Graphic Library.
+Upload that line-graphic into your Image Library.
 Then use the Graphic Block rather than the Divider Block.

 Special Additional Tips

-- Do not add attachments to your e-mails.
+Do not add attachments to your emails.
 Viruses make them too dangerous.
-Most people do not open attachments they did not request, and many do not open the e-mails that carry them.
+Most people do not open attachments they did not request, and many do not open the emails that carry them.

-Use Your AutoResponder as a Receipt
+Use Your Autoresponder as a Receipt

-- Click on Yes to add your visitor's information to your e-mail.
+- Click on Yes to add your visitor's information to your email.

-If your visitor submitted a registration, reservation or intent to order form, provide a receipt for his or her records.
+If your visitor submitted a registration, reservation or intent-to-order form, provide a receipt for his or her records.

-If it's not important that your visitor have a receipt, select "No."
+If it's not important that your visitor have a receipt, select No.

-Preview and Test Your AutoResponder
+Preview and Test Your Autoresponder

 - Click the Preview and Test It! button.

-Preview your e-mail at any time by clicking on the Preview and Test It! button.
+Preview your email at any time by clicking on the Preview and Test It! button.
 This will show you both the HTML version and the "text translation" (for those who still have mail software that cannot read HTML).

 On that same page, send both the HTML and Text versions to yourself, as a test, before doing the full mailing.
 Be sure everything works as it should.